 Tacking westward through the Sound Of Mull we head out beyond Ardnamurchan Point and alter course to the North where the landscape opens up offering far-reaching views up to the Small Isles and Skye with Torridon away on the horizon.

-If the wind favours the southerly heading then the ship will follow the majestic coastline of Mull, down past Treshnish and on to the uninhabited island of Staffa where a visit to Fingal’s cave is a must, however, landing here is very much dependant on swell.
+Taking the Southerly heading, follow the majestic coastline of Mull down past Treshnish and on to Staffa.
+A visit to Fingal’s cave is a must, but landing is very much dependant on the swell.

 Beyond lies the sacred isle of Iona where the resonance of Columba lives on.
-Onwards, the ship will pass Torrans Rocks where Davy Balfour was wrecked in a tremendous storm, finally being washed ashore on Erraid.
-Continuing on south to Colonsay, Bessie Ellen will stop for the night alongside the pier and guests will be able to step ashore and sample some great ales produced by the world’s smallest island brewery.
+Onwards, we pass Torrans Rocks where Davy Balfour was wrecked in a tremendous storm, finally being washed ashore on Erraid.
+Heading on south to Colonsay, we could stop for the night alongside the pier and walk through one of our favourite islands for its gentle beauty and of course to taste some great ales from smallest island brewery in the world.

-Should the weather mean that the ship heads north then Bessie will venture out to the more remote Hebridean Isles.
-Rum, which is by far the largest island, possesses a cluster of formidable volcanic peaks, Askival (Ash Mountain) the highest peak, dominates the landscape, and the name itself tells of the Viking settlers here.
+The Northern route takes us on and out to the more remote Hebridean Isles.
+Rum, by far the largest island, possesses a cluster of formidable volcanic peaks, Askival (Ash Mountain) the highest peak, dominates the landscape, and the name itself tells of the Viking settlers here.

-Back on board, Bessie may make for Canna which is perhaps the prettiest of the isles.
-Its high basalt cliffs are home to a colony of puffins and guests are able to spend time lying on the cliff edge as they hover a few inches away before darting off to catch more eels.
-After anchoring for the night, succumb to the tranquillity of the island knowing there is little to do but walk, watch birds and take in the scenery and the hospitality of this island community.
+There are wonderful views of Muck and Rhum from An Sgurr.
+Canna, in many ways, is the prettiest of the isles with its high basalt cliffs which are home to a colony of Puffins.
+Spend time lying on the cliff edge as they hover a few inches away before darting off to catch more eels.
+After anchoring for the night we succumb to the tranquillity of the island knowing there is little to do but walk, watch birds and take in the scenery and the hospitality of this island community.